Bill got you in a muddle? Take a look at our interactive bill tool.

 • Assessed Charges (the standard assessed charge is an annual sum based on the number of bedrooms at the property)

 For both rateable value and assessed charge customers you can either pay on receipt of your bill or by monthly payments.
-If you chose to pay your bill monthly it will be divided across ten instalments (April to January).
+If you chose to pay your bill monthly it will be divided across ten (April to January) or 12 instalments.
 If you move into the property part way through the year, the bill will be divided across the number of months remaining.
 For example if you move into the property in August, payment will be taken from September to January (five payments).

 If you're on assessed charges there may be a cheaper tariff for you: